LIVE AND ON THE AIR

 KBCO navigated the waters of corporate buyouts and management changes to keep KBCO relevant and supportive of the local community.
 KBCO keeps us informed, laughing through the traffic and giving us access to the best new songs mixed with a wide variety of music spanning many decades.
 The station remains the essential outlet for any artist who wants to build a fan-base of loyal music fans, concertgoers and supporters of the band.

 The Triple A format has morphed into a collection of mostly noncommercial radio stations across the country.
 But with the incredible heritage, loyalty and dedication of the KBCO staff of the past 4 decades; the loyalty and unbridled enthusiasm of the Colorado music fans who feel a personal connection to DJs like Ginger, Keefer, Bret, Scott and all the on-air staff; KBCO remains by far the most successful station of them all.
 For over 40 years KBCO has provided the music of several generations – the music of our lives.
-The Colorado Music Hall of Fame presented by Comfort Dental is proud to induct 97.3 KBCO for their incredible contribution to Colorado Music
+The Colorado Music Hall of Fame is proud to induct 97.3 KBCO for their incredible contribution to Colorado Music

 John Hickenlooper was a music fan long before he became a successful brewpub owner, much less a popular politician.
 And as mayor of Denver and then governor of Colorado, no one did more to support this state’s music scene than John Hickenlooper.